Ms. Marvel (miniseries): Writing

-In Ms. Marvel, Khan gains the ability to harness cosmic energy and create hard light constructs from a magical bangle, which differs from the shapeshifting abilities that she has in the comics.
+In Ms. Marvel, Kamala gains the ability to harness cosmic energy and create hard light constructs from a magical bangle, which differs from the shapeshifting abilities that she has in the comics.
 Feige explained that the Inhuman source of her abilities in the comics did not "match" with the timeline and events of the MCU, so her powers were adjusted to be related to her Pakistani heritage.
 They were also brought closer to the cosmic powers of the other heroes in the film The Marvels (2023), in which Vellani co-stars.
 Feige added that the character's "giant hands and arms" would still appear in the series "in spirit".
-The change to Khan's powers was not part of Ali's initial pitch and arose as a group decision to align the character with what had been established in the MCU.
-It was important to the creative team that Khan's new powers have the "same connectivity with her psychology and the journey she's going through and the way she sees herself" as her shapeshifting abilities did in the comics.
+The change to Kamala's powers was not part of Ali's initial pitch and arose as a group decision to align the character with what had been established in the MCU.
+It was important to the creative team that Kamala's new powers have the "same connectivity with her psychology and the journey she's going through and the way she sees herself" as her shapeshifting abilities did in the comics.
 Amanat and another of the character's co-creators, G. Willow Wilson, were both consulted on and supported the change.
 Amanat felt it was "fun to give Kamala different kinds of powers that feel big in scope and cinematic... the essence of what the powers are in the comics is there, both from a metaphorical standpoint and from a visual standpoint."
-The finale episode reveals that Khan has a genetic "mutation", implying that she is a mutant (which is supported by a musical excerpt of the X-Men: The Animated Series theme being played during the reveal).
-Vellani confirmed that Khan was the first mutant in the MCU, and Ali said this explains why other members of her family do not have powers.
-Amanat and Wilson originally intended for Khan to be a mutant in the comics.
+The finale episode reveals that Kamala has a genetic "mutation", implying that she is a mutant (which is supported by a musical excerpt of the X-Men: The Animated Series theme being played during the reveal).
+Vellani confirmed that Kamala was the first mutant in the MCU, and Ali said this explains why other members of her family do not have powers.
+Amanat and Wilson originally intended for Kamala to be a mutant in the comics.